Civil Society at the CSP

 How many NGOs are allowed to attend?

 There is no limit on the number of NGOs that can apply to attend the conference.
-Around 70-100 NGOs attend annually.
-The CWCC encourages and promotes increased participation of NGOs.
+Around 100 NGOs attend annually.
+The CWC Coalition encourages and promotes increased participation of NGOs, especially NGOs and civil society experts from under-represented nations.
 However, participation is contingent on the results of the application review process undertaken by the Public Affairs Office and the General Committee.

 What is the Open Forum and how can an NGO present at this event?